Selecting the right CV to highlight your skills and experiences is extremely important. Find out which sample CV would

 To find out how to market a PhD effectively, see your PhD, what next?
 If you're a postgraduate but not looking for an academic career, your CV should follow an alternative layout.

-To make your teaching CV stand out you should target it to the post you're applying for.
-Highlight the qualifications and experience you have gained, including:
+To make your teaching CV stand out you should highlight the qualifications and experience you've gained, including:

 - qualifications, particularly details of your teacher training